 - Offload your lower back and pelvic floor as much as possible.
 Consider using a belly band around the house, factor in more active exercises like bridges and seated leg marches to maintain your strength, do deep belly breaths daily to practise using your core to hug your bump, then spend time passively resting with your pelvis open in positions like child’s pose and supported butterfly.

 - Enlist the support you need now and think you may want after your twins are born.
 This really is a once-in-a-lifetime experience.
 Really, how likely is it you’ll ever give birth to twins (or more) again?
-I can’t recommend having a doula onside, who supports you both pre-natally and post-natally, and who helps to signpost to other support you may need, such as lactation consultants, sleep consultants, night nannies and more.
+I can’t recommend enough having a doula onside, who supports you both pre-natally and post-natally, and who helps to signpost to other support you may need, such as lactation consultants, sleep consultants, night nannies and more.
 Alternatively, research and reach out to your preferred providers for logistical support you may need down the line, so that you can easily put solutions in place for challenges as and when you face them.
 Is there a good community of multiples mums you can join offline or online?
 Join it now, and make friends who are or will be in the same boat as you!
 When things get shaky, they’ll help you hold the oars steady.
 I’ll share more about some of the postnatal support I found invaluable in my fourth trimester blog to follow.

 For more pre-natal wellness support, pick up your copy of Mind, Body, Bump today.
 If you missed my earlier blogs, you can read here about the first trimester and second trimester of my twin pregnancy.
 Or jump to the fourth trimester now.